mabasic/wakatime-php-api/README.md

 "mabasic/wakatime-php-api": "~1.0"
 ```

-or type this from command line:
+and run `composer update` or type this from command line:

 ```
 composer require "mabasic/wakatime-php-api=~1.0"
 ```

-Then run `composer dump-autoload`.

 ## Usage